paulcuth/lua-tessel/README.md

 ## Built-in modules
 `lua-tessel` restores the developement environment on the Tessel back to a default Lua 5.1 environment.
 However, the following modules have also been added to package.preload and are available to require().

-Some thing to note when using these modules:
+Some things to note when using these modules:
 - Always use colon syntax when calling methods on JS modules from Lua.
+- Numerical table keys are shifted to 1-based.
+Therefore, the LEDs at referenced by `tessel.led[1]` and `tessel.led[2]` and same for ports, pins, etc.
 - `.end()` is used in some of the JS modules, but `t:end()` is invalid syntax in Lua. `t['end']()` can be used, but a `t:fin()` alias method is added for convenience.

 ### bit32